Imagine if you don't have to send a lot of CVs. You won't spend your days waiting to be called for job interviews.

 The main thing to share is the work you wish you have.
 It could be a past project.
 If you don't have that kind of work yet, then it's a good excuse to do a personal project.
 It doesn't have to be with a real client.
 When you're starting out, a sample of your work is enough.

-Keep doing sharing what you love.
+Keep doing what you love and sharing.
 Make it your habit, but don't be annoying.
 Be natural, as if you're talking to a friend.

 The most important thing is: be your (credible) self.